Thai marchers link their democracy cause to Myanmar protests | Law-Order

 REDEM was launched last week as an offshoot of Free Youth, one of the main groups that began rallying against the Thai government last year.

-The protest movement campaigned for Prayuth and his government to step down, the constitution to be amended to make it more democratic and the monarchy reformed to make it more accountable.
+Last year's original protest coalition campaigned for Prayuth and his government to step down, the constitution to be amended to make it more democratic and the monarchy reformed to make it more accountable.

 The protest movement lost steam when it took a break in December and January as Thailand was hit by a second wave of coronavirus infections.
 It is now trying to reinvigorate itself but has been hampered by the recent jailing of some of its leaders who are pending trial on several charges, including defaming the monarchy.